nils-hamel/eratosthene-suite/README.md

 <i>View of Swiss Alps using eratosthene-suite graphical client</i>
 </p>

 On the two previous images, the model is mainly constituted from point of the SRTM topographic model.

-The following image shows a closer view of the Geneva city as it was in 2009 :
+Again, the information provided by the server to the graphical client are mainly based on the SRTM according to the position in space and time of the point of view.
+The following image shows a closer view of the Geneva city with a position in time in the year 2009 :

 <p align="center">
 <img src="https://github.com/nils-hamel/eratosthene-suite/blob/master/doc/image/client-2.jpg?raw=true" width="512">